Transforming a blank page is the essence of art.

 All of my creations begin with white paper, and Battersea Reflections painting is no different.
 We join the process after the image is on the paper and the masking is well underway.
 You can just make out the masking as the dirty yellow marks.

 Mostly I work in the studio, but from time to time I will demonstrate at exhibitions and events.
 The creation of Battersea Reflections painting coincided with Bucks Art Weeks and I was demonstrating at Claydon Courtyard outside the Gallery.
-So naturally Battesea went with me.
+So naturally Battersea went with me.
 This picture was taken shortly after set up when I was about to start painting.
+See below

 Beginning the painting with a watercolour wash, the cling film helps me create background texture and covers the white page as quickly as possible.